 - Nothing shall be sold, given away, or exhibited, on library property without prior permission of the Library Director.
 The meeting room can be scheduled for use by Boxborough and Acton-Boxborough civic and non-profit organizations.
 No general admission fees may be charged for attending a meeting.
 The meetings must be open to the public.
-These groups may, however, fundraise in various ways during the meeting as long as the means are optional and voluntary and not forced on all attendees.
+No fundraising activities should take place in the meeting room during any of the events with the exception of the Friends of the Boxborough Library book sale.

 - The set-up of tables and chairs in the meeting room must be returned to the original configuration at the end of each program.
 No decorations, scenery, or other materials shall be affixed to the building or grounds without the express permission of the Library Director.
 No artwork or decorations hanging on the meeting room walls may be removed or moved.
 It is expected that nothing shall be left from the activity which will interfere with the operation of the library the next day.
 All spaces must be returned to their original condition of cleanliness.

 - Organizations unable to use the facility on the day or time requested on the application form must inform the Library Director no later than 24 hours before the scheduled date.

 - It is understood that library and town functions will take precedence over community use of the library meeting room.
 Library personnel will notify the group affected.

 - At no time will children be left unsupervised in the Sargent Memorial Library Meeting Room.